Measles is a virus that causes fever and a rash. It is highly contagious and anyone who is not vaccinated against the virus can get it at any age.

 Measles is spread through the air when an infected person sneezes or coughs.
-A person will start being contagious four days before a rash appears.
-They will stop being contagious four days after the rash appears.
+A person will be contagious four days before the rash appears and for four days after the rash appears.
+They are no longer contagious on the fifth day after the rash started.

-The virus remains active and contagious on surfaces for up to two hours.
+The virus remains active and contagious in the air and on surfaces for up to two hours.